NadaAdem/Bike-Sharing-Project-/README.md

 # Bike Sharing Project
 ## Overview of the analysis

 The purpose of this project is to create a visual business proposal using Tableau Public.
-Data on Citi bike ridership in New York City is analyzed to determine the business prospects of creating a similar business in Des Moines city .
+Data on Citi bike ridership in New York City is analyzed to determine the business prospects of creating a similar business in Des Moines city .In addition,Pandas DataFrames and Tableau Calculated Fields are used to transform the datatypes and format of some columns.

+## Results

-### Story
+## Story
 [Here view the story of visual  business proposal](https://public.tableau.com/app/profile/nada4204/viz/StoryNYCCitibike/NYCCitibikeStory?publish=yes)

 ## Results

-Pandas DataFrames and Tableau Calculated Fields are used to transform the datatypes and format of some columns.

 ### Checkout Time for Users
+ The graph  show the length of time that bikes are checked out for all riders.
 ![image]( https://github.com/NadaAdem/Bike-Sharing-Project-/blob/main/resources/CheckTime%20for%20Users.png)